synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Helm Prep Wizard

+The Helm Prep Wizard helps you specify your desired Software Risk Manager deployment configuration by generating a config.json file that you can use with the Helm Prep script to stage your helm deployment.

 Below is a graph showing every Helm Prep Wizard step.
 You only have to visit the steps that apply to your SRM deployment.

 ![Helm Prep Wizard Steps](./images/helm-prep-wizard-graph.png)

 ## Add Certificates Wizard

+The Add Certificates Wizard allows your Software Risk Manager web instance to trust additional certificates that are not trusted by default.

 Below is a graph showing every Add Certificates Wizard step.